Post

 Solution:

-1. I started by running a crawl scan (without audit).
-Right-click → New scan → select Crawl as scan type.
+1. I started by running a crawl scan in Burp (without audit).
+I right-clicked the target in Site map → New scan → Crawl.
 Selecting scan type in Burp Suite Configuring crawl scan

-2. After completion, the dashboard showed crawl results.
-Several endpoints had query parameters like /product?productId=2 Crawl results Endpoints with query parameters
+2. Once it finished, the dashboard showed several endpoints with query parameters like /product?productId=2.
+Crawl results Endpoints with query parameters

 3. I sent the request to Repeater and triggered an error by adding ':